tblobaum/thenewworldpost.com/_posts/thomas/2022-03-01-the-university-of-nebraska-supports-fascists-who-are-sterilizing-billions-of-people.markdown

 ![](/assets/images/conspiracy/pirate-flag.jpeg)

 ## E.) Recap
 Before I conclude this document I want to quickly recap the points being made.
 There is a large number of connections that we can make between the University of Nebraska Blackshirts and Nazi Germany.
-Several of them, even the strong ones, appear to be coincidences or happenstance to the untrained investigator.
-Others, like the use of the skull combined with the use of the term Blackshirts, are clearly not coincidences, and they shed light on the apparently more coincidental evidence.
+Several of them, even the strong ones, appear to be coincidences or happenstance to the untrained reader.
+Others, like the use of the skull combined with the use of the term Blackshirts, are clearly not coincidences, and they shed light on the more coincidental evidence.

 A greater understanding is reached when we acknowledge that the desires of many millions of Germans are satisfied by this conspiracy being real.